siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

 ***Sample on deploying and running Siddhi App with HTTPS***

 First, you need to create a certificate using the following commands.
-For more details about the certificate, creation refers to [this](https://superuser.com/questions/73979/how-to-easily-create-a-ssl-certificate-and-configure-it-in-apache2-in-mac-os-x).
+For more details about the certificate creation refers [this](https://superuser.com/questions/73979/how-to-easily-create-a-ssl-certificate-and-configure-it-in-apache2-in-mac-os-x).

 ```
 # Generating Private Key